Jixi123/Jixi123/README.md

 ## Hi there 👋

-I'm Jixiang Li, a junior at Carnegie Mellon University double majoring in Computer Science and Robotics.
+I'm Jixiang Li, a senior at Carnegie Mellon University double majoring in Computer Science and Robotics.
 In addition to research, I have experience working on a wide variety of robotics projects including autonomous racecars, agricultural robots, and MoonRanger, a student-built lunar rover, and have worked with both Python and C++.

-I've had industry experience working at Amazon Robotics and Hy-Vee as software engineer interns, and am currently looking for Ai/Robotics related software engineering intern roles for the summer of 2025.
+I've had industry experience working at Amazon Robotics and Hy-Vee as software engineer interns, and am currently looking for Ai/Robotics related software engineering new grad roles for 2026.
 Feel free to reach out!

 <!--
 **Jixi123/Jixi123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.